The 100 most expensive football transfers of all time

 The best features, fun and footballing quizzes, straight to your inbox every week.

-Philippe Coutinho remains the most expensive Premier League player of all time following his move from Liverpool to Barcelona in January 2018.
+Florian Wirtz has recently become the most expensive Premier League player of all time with his most to English football, gazumping Enzo Fernandez by a few million quid – and he's now the most expensive German of all time, 'n' all.

-At time of writing this looks like it could soon by gazumped by Liverpool's club-record transfer bid for Florian Wirtz, but Enzo Fernandez is currently the most expensively-acquired by a Premier League club, when he moved from Benfica to Chelsea in 2023
+Another Red, Philippe Coutinho, meanwhile, remains the most expensive Premier League sale of all time following his move from Liverpool to Barcelona in January 2018.

 Benfica have been the biggest beneficiaries overall from the top 100 transfers, incidentally.